cynici/sonarqube-in-docker/README.md

   `postgeres` docker image, <https://hub.docker.com/_/postgres>

 - `POSTGRES_UID`, `POSTGRES_GID` may be omitted completely.
-  I set them to my UID/GID so that I will be the owner of entire PostgreSQL data directory tree so I can edit, copy stuff around without requiring `sudo` privilege outside the container.
+  I set them to my **numeric** UID/GID so that I will be the owner of entire PostgreSQL data directory tree so I can edit, copy stuff around without requiring `sudo` privilege outside the container.
 The `postgres` image actually doesn't